Why Do You Need a Network Inspection Device?

 Why Network Inspection Devices Are a Must for Cybersecurity

 For many organizations, the firewall is the first line of defense against outside attacks.
-They help to automate the process of rejecting “bad” traffic by checking data packets for abnormalities and blocking those packets that are identified as malicious.
-This is particularly crucial for ensuring that a business remains cyber secure.
+They help automate the process of rejecting “bad” traffic by checking data packets for abnormalities and blocking those identified as malicious.
+This is particularly crucial for ensuring that a business remains cyber-secure.

 However, network inspection devices are useful for more than perimeter security.
 They can be configured to filter traffic between individual assets on the network—creating defense in depth and slowing the breakout speed of attack that begins on the network itself.

 Firewalls are a valuable addition to any network security architecture.
-They help to create a simple, yet effective, way to control the flow of traffic from one part of a network to another.
+They help create a simple yet effective way to control traffic flow from one part of a network to another.
 In fact, anything that makes it harder for attackers to get what they want while remaining undetected can be a worthwhile addition to a business’ cybersecurity measures.

 The Evolution of Network Inspection Devices

 Network inspection devices have changed significantly over the years, resulting in a variety of architectures.
 The first few types of firewalls were highly simplistic, checking only IP addresses for senders and destinations.
-Later firewalls added more functionality and tests to eventually inspect the contents of each data packet as it passes through.
+Modern firewalls added more functionality and tests to inspect each data packet's contents as it passes through.
 The lineage of network security devices includes these five firewall types: